People's Party of Canada

 The People's Party of Canada (PPC; Parti populaire du Canada) is a federal political party in Canada.
 The party was formed by Maxime Bernier in September 2018, shortly after his resignation from the Conservative Party of Canada.
 It is placed from the right to the far-right on the political spectrum according to a variety of sources.

 Bernier, a former candidate for the 2017 Conservative Party of Canada leadership election and cabinet minister, was the People's Party's only Member of Parliament (MP) from its founding in 2018 to his defeat in the 2019 Canadian federal election.
-In that election, the PPC formed electoral district associations in 326 ridings, and ran candidates in 315 ridings, of Canada's total 338 ridings; however, no candidate was elected under its banner and Bernier lost his bid for personal re-election in Beauce.
+In that election, the PPC formed electoral district associations in 326 ridings, and ran candidates in 315 of Canada's 338 ridings; however, no candidate was elected under its banner and Bernier lost his bid for personal re-election in Beauce.
 The party ran 312 candidates in the 2021 Canadian federal election; the party increased its share of the popular vote to nearly 5%, but again elected no MPs.
-In the 2025 Canadian federal election, it achieved its worst result yet after winning less than 1% of the popular vote.
+In the 2025 Canadian federal election, it achieved its worst result yet, winning less than 1% of the popular vote.

 The party has been described primarily as conservative with right-wing populist policies.
 Specific policies advocated by the party include reducing immigration to Canada to 150,000 entrants per year, scrapping the Canadian Multiculturalism Act, withdrawing from the Paris Agreement, ending corporate welfare, and ending supply management.
 In the 2021 federal election, the PPC also ran in opposition to COVID-19 lockdowns and restrictions, vaccine passports, and compulsory vaccinations.